Bank Alert → Gmail → Budget

 1. Cron trigger

-automations/cron/gmail-chase.md fires the gmail-sync routine every 5 minutes.
-It sets GMAIL_LABEL_FILTER to your Chase label and GMAIL_ROUTINE to actual-budget-parse.
+automations/cron/gmail-transactions-<label>.md fires the gmail-sync routine every 5 minutes.
+It sets GMAIL_LABEL_FILTER to your bank's alert label and GMAIL_ROUTINE to actual-budget-parse.
 Fields prefixed fwd_ are forwarded into each child message — this is how parse_script and account_id travel down the chain.

 2. gmail-sync